oluwapoloreoyeniji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script: 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-The script: 11-directories counts the number of directories and sub-directories in the current directory The script: 12-newest_files displays the 10 newest files in the current directory The script: 13-unique takes a list of words as input and prints only words that appear exactly once
+The script: 11-directories counts the number of directories and sub-directories in the current directory The script: 12-newest_files displays the 10 newest files in the current directory The script: 13-unique takes a list of words as input and prints only words that appear exactly once The script: 14-findthatword display lines containing the pattern root from the file /etc/passwd